Rossin Foundation

 Current Leadership (Multi-generational family foundation):

 Founder's Philosophy: Peter C. Rossin stated, "I feel you owe a debt to society and to the institutions that were fundamental to your success."
-This principle continues to guide the foundation's grantmaking, emphasizing support for organizations that enhance quality of life in Western Pennsylvania.
+This principle continues to guide the foundation's grantmaking, emphasising support for organisations that enhance quality of life in Western Pennsylvania.

 Application Process & Timeline